 The community of southern Louisiana supports a sustainable, fiscally responsible National Flood Insurance Program

-threaten to harm the very citizens the program was designed to protect.
+had threatened to harm the very citizens the program was designed to protect.

 Proposed changes to base flood elevations and